converged-computing/metrics-operator/README.md

 ## Dinosaur TODO

+- Document and automate docs for addons (options, etc.)
+- Addons likely needs to be a list to support > 1 of one type!
+Then subsequent changes so it's not 1:1
+- Is there any reason we cannot generate the names for the addon volumes?

 - We need a way for the entrypoint command to monitor (based on the container) to differ (potentially)
 - For larger metric collections, we should have a log streaming mode (and not wait for Completed/Successful)
 - For services we are measuring, we likely need to be able to kill after N seconds (to complete job) or to specify the success policy on the metrics containers instead of the application